-- There won't be any high-level programming. - Success in this course is based on the expectation that students will spend at least 6 10 hours per week for: - working on the assignments. - preparation for the exams (quizzes, midterms, and final). - working on the term project. - More details about student workload can be found in University Policy S16-9 available at http://www.sjsu.edu/senate/docs/S16-9.pdf.
+- A computer with microphone and camera is required for the online activities (some lectures, office hours, online exams, etc.). - Success in this course is based on the expectation that students will spend at least 6 10 hours per week for: - working on the assignments. - preparation for the exams (quizzes, midterms, and final). - working on the term project.